 4. Make Your First 2D Game With Godot

 This Godot tutorial is on YouTube and is created by GDQuest.
 In this tutorial, you will be learning to create an amazing player and enemy game with the help of the Godot game engine.
 The creators have also mentioned the resources in their description with which you can learn the basics.

 The tutorial is divided into two parts with a total of more than 2 hours of content.
 Each part has different modules like creating a player, creating enemies, developing a test stage, and more.

-Links to the two parts of tutorials are as follows:
+Links to the two parts of the tutorials are as follows:

 This is an updated text-based game development series.
 They have updated it for version 3.1 to develop a fully functional side-scrolling 2D game.
 The previous tutorial series was published around 5 years ago.

 All the assets that have been used in the game are available for free to download.
 The tutorial is not for beginners and people who want to learn should have basic knowledge of the engine and programming.
 They have a completely different series for all those who don’t have hands-on knowledge of the basics.

 The source code for the game is hosted on GitHub which you can have a look at.
 Also, if you want you can download an ebook version of the course.